 Assumptions and prerequisites

 This guide explains how to run an OpenLDAP server on your Kubernetes cluster using Bitnami containers.
 It also shows you how to deploy a MariaDB Galera cluster and integrate it with the OpenLDAP server for user authentication.
-This guide uses the VMware Application Catalog(TM) Helm chart demo repository, but you can also use the MariaDB Galera Helm chart available in the Bitnami Community Catalog.
+This guide uses the VMware Tanzu Application Catalog(TM) Helm chart demo repository, but you can also use the MariaDB Galera Helm chart available in the Bitnami Community Catalog.

 This tutorial assumes that: